Matts/java-mercure/README.md

 ```

+## Versioning

+This project is prefixed by the version of the Mercure protocol it supports, followed by a build number.
+The current version is 0.14.4-1

 ## Credits

-Created and maintained by Vitor Villar <vitor.luis98@gmail.com>
+Forked from Vitor Villar https://github.com/vitorluis/java-mercure